yashsolanki31/foundry-zksync/README.md

 3. **Transaction Handling:**
    - `CALL` and `CREATE` operations are captured and converted to zkSync transactions.
 This process includes fetching zkSync-equivalent bytecode, managing account nonces, and marking EOA appropriately to comply with zkSync requirements.
 4. **Execution and State Management:**
-   - zkSync VM processes the transaction and returns state changes, which are applied to `journaled_state`.
+   - zkSync VM processes the transaction and returns state changes, which are applied to `journalled_state`.
 Results are relayed back.
 5. **Logging:**
    - `console.log()` outputs within zkSync VM are captured and displayed in Foundry.
    - `ZK_DEBUG_RESOLVE_HASHES` and `ZK_DEBUG_SHOW_OUTPUTS` env variable may be set to `true` to display zkSync VM call logs with resolved selector hashes (requires Internet connection), and the call outputs, respectively.